Is it normal to hear hum when playing records?

 Absolutely not, a good quality and well-set-up vinyl playback system should be almost silent and exhibit no noticeable hum.

-This is one of the great revelations about vinyl that you get to appreciate in the typical journey from basic gear to more aspirational equipment.
-The very short version is that, if you haven’t listened to a really serious vinyl rig, you need to, simply so that you have a reference point.
+This is one of the great revelations about vinyl that folks discover on the typical journey from basic equipment to more aspirational gear.
+The short version is that, if you haven’t listened to a really serious vinyl rig, you need to, simply so that you have a reference point, moving forward.

 What is Hum?

 The term ‘hum’ describes continuous low-frequency tones of a constant frequency or pitch, usually centred around 50/60Hz or 100/120Hz.
 Hum can be mechanical or electrical in origin and usually indicates a problem in the playback system.
-Whatever the origin, wherever possible, hum should be tracked down to the source and eliminated.
+Whatever the origin, hum should be tracked down to the source and eliminated or minimised.

 Electrical Hum

-Ground loops occur where two elements in the playback chain reference different grounds and therefore sit at slightly different potentials.
-This causes small currents to flow between them which are heard as hum.
+By definition, current flows between two points with a different potential or voltage.
+Ground currents that cause hum flow where two elements in the playback chain reference different grounds and therefore sit at slightly different potentials.
 Bad cables can play a part here, as some do not have an effective ground linking both ends of the cable structure.

 Mechanical Hum